 Start With Just One Store

-Before you dive into to couponing, it’s best to start small and gradually work your way up to more.
+Before you dive into couponing, it’s best to start small and gradually work your way up to more.

 Start by couponing at just your favorite store, then increase your load from there.
 You should start with a store you know and shop at regularly.
 This will help you ease into couponing since you’ll already be familiar with the store layout and their policies.

 Once you’ve mastered one store, move on to the next!
+This is probably the best way to start couponing for beginners.

 YOUR TURN: Are you ready to save some serious money?
 What store are you going to start with?
 Let me know in the comments below!